- Becoming a Massage Therapist

 In general, online courses are popular because of their convenience.
 It may be easier to fit online classes into your already hectic life—you don’t have to commute to class, and some online courses are even self-paced, which means you can complete them on your own time, whenever works for you.

 For students who don’t live near institutions of higher education, online courses may be the only way they can achieve their educational goals without quitting their jobs and uprooting their lives to move closer to school.
 That reason alone can give students a powerful incentive to attend online programs.

-However, when it comes to massage therapy education, there are some potential drawbacks to online learning, especially for entry-level programs.
+However, when it comes to online massage therapy school, there are some potential drawbacks to the digital approach, especially for entry-level programs.
 Even if you are able to complete several weeks of hands-on learning in a clinic, that may still be too little training to prepare you for a successful career.